loehnertj/ascii_designer/docs/index.rst

   mouse-over).
 This means that changes are immediately visible onscreen, but that you should not do complicated calculations or I/O to retrieve column values.

 **Trees** are created by using the :any:`ObsList.children_source` method, which works similar to  :any:`sources`.
 Here you can define two sources, one for ``has_children`` (bool) and one for ``children`` (list).

 The tree is lazy-loading, i.e. children are only retrieved when a node is expanded.
+On repeated expansion, children are reloaded.

 ``has_children`` is queried to determine whether expanders should be drawn on each item.
 If not given, we assume that each entry might have children, and they